joaopedromattos/joker/README.md

 ## Running the app:
 1. On the root folder, create a `.env` file and put your credentials in It as explained in the section below.
+2. On the `apiResearcher` folder, create another `.env` and put your credentials in It as explained below.
-2. On root folder, you should run `npm install`.
+3. On root folder, you should run `npm install`.
-3. Access /apiResearcher folder, right below root folder, and run `npm install`.
+4. Access /apiResearcher folder, right below root folder, and run `npm install`.
-4. Still on /apiResearcher folder, but on another terminal, `run mongod` to start a local database server.
+5. Still on /apiResearcher folder, but on another terminal, `run mongod` to start a local database server.
-5. On the first temrinal, run `npm run api` to connect our api to the database server.
+6. On the first temrinal, run `npm run api` to connect our api to the database server.
-6. Finally, open two other terminals, both on the root folder.
+7. Finally, open two other terminals, both on the root folder.
 In either one of them, you should run `npm run build` and, after receiving a success message, run on the other one `npm run serve` to start our server side rendering and last part of the application.

-## API Keys
+## src .env
 Inside the `.env` file, paste the text below, adding your keys to the corresponding atributes

 ```